ruricolist/cl-yesql/README.md

 ### Simple SQLite

-For querying from an SQLite database, and for discrete inserts and updates, the right language to use is `:cl-yesql/sqlite`.
+For querying from an SQLite database, and for discrete inserts and updates, the right language to use is `:cl-yesql/sqlite`, provided by the system of the same name.

 Note that (unlike for the Postmodern language) functions exported by the SQLite language expect a database handle as their first argument.